kq2003/Massimo-Fitness-Tracker/README.md

    - Navigate to the `frontend-new` directory.
    - Run `npm install` to install dependencies.
    - Use `npm run dev` to launch the Next.js application.

-## Usage

-- Start both the Flask backend and the Next.js frontend.
-- Navigate to `localhost:3000` to access the web interface.

 ## Contributing
 Contributions are welcome.
 Please fork the project and submit a pull request.